Hello everyone!

 Procedure Scope and Memory Management

-In Cylium, each procedure has its own local
+In Cylium, each function has its own local

 scope.